smuehlst/circle-stdlib/README.md

 The goal of this project is to build C and C++ standard libraries for use with the Raspberry Pi bare metal environment [Circle](https://github.com/rsta2/circle).

 [Newlib](https://sourceware.org/newlib/) is used as the standard C library.
+The fork [circle-newlib](https://github.com/smuehlst/circle-newlib) contains the changes for building Newlib in combination with Circle.

 ## Getting Started